americanthinker/Capstone_Project_I/README.md

 | Navy|26.5% |

 </td></tr> </table>
-As an aside, I did a quick comparison of Degree attainment (Undergrad and Grad) broken out by branch.
-The Marine Corps and Air Force lead the way in both categories, in both cases trouncing the Navy.
-I have a Navy background so I wasn't terribly pleased to see these results...

 #### Target Industries
 So where do these highly educated and well-experienced group of individuals want to work?
 Listen up Corporate America, below are the answers to the test: